-For Assignments 1 and 14, you will need to think about the learning objectives for this course and provide feedback related to your thoughts and experiences through online assignments worth 15 points each.
-For Assignments 2-13, you will need to complete reflection statements about your experiences during the preceding week (worth 10 points each).
+For each of the Assignments, you will need to complete reflection statements about your experiences during the preceding week (worth 10 points each).
 Readings will be assigned and discussed during class meeting times.
-Participation during class meeting times will be worth 75 points.
+Participation during class meeting times will be worth 70 points.

-There are two (2) options for completing the service-learning project worth 125 points.
+There are two (2) options for completing the service-learning project worth 150 points.
 Both options require submission of a waiver and access to personal transportation for events that are located off-campus, outside of normal class time.

-Option 1: The first opportunity for off-campus service-learning is with the Boys and Girls Club of Arlington at the Roquemore Branch.
+Option 1: The first opportunity for off-campus service-learning is with the Boys and Girls Clubs of Arlington North Branch at Roquemore Elemnetary.
 Students will volunteer at the center and serve as peer leaders for a group of students in BIOL/HEED/PSYC 4357 Health Psychology.
-Students will also work with Donielle Smith from UTA Health Services to organize and deliver health oriented programming at the center.
+Students may also help to organize and deliver health oriented programming at the center.
 Hours during which students may volunteer include Monday through Friday 3:30-7:00 pm and Saturday (for sports).
-Volunteers must be willing to commit to a schedule of service that includes two visits a week for a minimum of 25 days/evenings and complete reflection statements.
+Students are required to spend at least two (2) hours volunteering per visit.
+Volunteers must be willing to commit to a schedule of service that includes six hours a week for a minimum of 75 hours and complete reflection statements.

-Option 2: The second opportunity is to volunteer with Mission Arlington through their outreach services including the medical and dental clinics. .
+Option 2: The second opportunity is to volunteer with Mission Arlington through their outreach services, including the medical and dental clinics and other areas of Mission Arlington.
 Students will volunteer at the Mission and serve as peer leaders for a group of students in BIOL/HEED/PSYC 4357 Health Psychology.
 Mission Arlington is off-campus but conveniently located within walking distance.
 Students may volunteer throughout the day and some evenings.
-Volunteers must be willing to commit to a schedule of service that includes two visits a week for a minimum of 25 days/evenings and complete reflection statements.
+Students are required to spend at least two (2) hours volunteering per visit.
+Volunteers must be willing to commit to a schedule of service that includes six hours a week for a minimum of 75 hours and complete reflection statements.